efarraro/krumit/_items/Blackjack.md

 ---

 EN_name: "Blackjack"
 EN_description: "Stun target enemy in battle.
-Only useable against enemies that are alone in their row.
+Only usable against solitary enemies.
 Gain stealth when you acquire this"
 EN_flavor: "A common weapon among those that hide in the shadows"
 tile_id: Blackjack
 cost: 1